carlosnatalino/java-anycast-cs-simulator/README.md

 ### Dependencies:

 This code was validated using Java 11.
+The code was developed using [NetBeans](https://netbeans.org/), but by being a gradle project you can use your preferred IDE.
 The software has the following dependencies:

 - Gradle (for dependency and build management)
 - Log4J (for advanced logging features)